-guages in general or for AspectJ in particular.
+"There is currently no benchmark suite for AOP languages in general or for AspectJ in particular.
 It is probably too early to develop such a suite because AspectJ needs more maturation of the language and the coding styles first.
 Coding styles really drive the development of the benchmark suites since they suggest what is important to measure."